rayrphilip/Beta-Features-Google-Workspace/README.md

 ## Overview

-This project is a take-home assignment created during the interview process for a technical writing position at Google.
 I was tasked to write a technical documentation for a fictional **Google Workspace** feature: granting early access to beta features for admin groups.

 While the feature itself is not currently available in Workspace, it is modeled after real-world admin tools and workflows to demonstrate my ability to create clear and helpful documentation under realistic constraints.
 I also reviewed various help articles published by Google to ensure my tone and style align with their guidelines.